 - basic things, like having enough marks on a paper and not having questions no one can answer

-- more complicated things, like understanding how the exam paper and the mark scheme work together.
+- more complex approaches, like understanding how the exam paper and the mark scheme work together.

-Designing assessments that accurately test different ranges of ability means students are more likely to get the right grade, and markers are much clearer about how many marks reflect the standard of the work they are assessing.
+Designing assessments that accurately test different ranges of ability means students are more likely to get the grade that reflects what they can do, and examiners are much clearer about the right number of marks to give the work they are assessing.

 Getting the right people

-As we are relying on markers to use their professional judgement, we need to make sure we have the right people in place.
-Our examiners are qualified teachers who are teaching, or have recently taught, the subject they are marking.
+As we are relying on examiners to use their professional judgement, we need to make sure we have the right people in place.
+Almost all our examiners are qualified teachers who are currently teaching or have recently taught the subject they are marking.

-Examiners and AQA colleagues who develop assessments also go through rigorous training so they are up to date with the latest research and developments in assessment design.
+All examiners and AQA colleagues who develop assessments go through rigorous training so they are up to date with the latest research and developments in assessment design.

 How papers are marked

 While examiners are experts in their subjects, they have different levels of experience when it comes to marking.
-So we have strict quality controls in place and check marking along the way, whether marking is paper-based (traditional) or online.
+We have strict quality controls in place and check marking along the way to ensure examiners mark to the right standard, whether marking is paper-based (traditional) or online.

-Here is a brief overview of the process and quality controls for both.
+Here is a brief overview of the process and quality controls we use.

-Before marking starts, all examiners attend standardisation meetings so they fully understand the mark scheme and where to award marks.
-This helps ensure the marking is consistent across the subject.
+Before marking starts, all examiners must successfully complete a standardisation process so they fully understand the mark scheme and where to award marks.

-Depending on how the exam papers (scripts) are marked, there are different ways of checking.
+In addition to standardisation at the start of the process, we monitor examiners‘ marking to ensure they understand the mark scheme and are applying it correctly.
+Depending on how the exam papers (scripts) are marked, there are different ways of carrying out this checking.
 Here is some of what we do.

-- A senior examiner checks the marking for the first 10 scripts to make sure the marker is following the mark scheme.
+- A senior examiner checks the marking for the first 10 scripts to make sure the examiner is applying the mark scheme correctly.

-- When the marker is halfway through their allocated scripts, the senior examiner checks another 15 marked scripts.
+- When the examiner is halfway through their allocated scripts, the senior examiner checks another 15 marked scripts.

-- If the senior examiner has any concerns, they review additional papers and decide if the marker is able to continue or if the papers should be given to another marker.
+- If the senior examiner has any concerns, they review additional papers and a decision is made as to whether the examiner is able to continue marking, or the papers should be given to another examiner to mark again.

-- it is then given to the team of markers to mark
+- the question is given to the team of examiners to mark

-- the system compares the mark they award to the mark previously agreed
+- the system compares the mark they give to the mark agreed by the senior examiners

-- if the mark is different, the system detects this and marking is stopped
+- if the mark is different, the system flags this to the examiner and their team leader

 We are moving more of our marking online, as our research shows that it increases reliability.
 For example:

-- different questions are sent to different markers so the final mark for any exam paper is the professional judgement of a number of experts
+- different questions are sent to different examiners so the final mark for any exam paper is the professional judgement of a number of experts

-- we can monitor marking as it happens.
+- we can monitor each examiner throughout the whole marking period.

 Review of marking and marking quality